sangram18-ghose/Pet-Store-Website/README.md

   · Enjoy free delivery on orders over ₹3,000, making your shopping experience even more convenient.

 · Customer Support:
-  · Responsive customer service to assist with inquiries, product, recommendations, and order-related questions
+  · Responsive customer service to assist with inquiries, product, recommendations, and order-related questions.